 For kids below the age of 13, the Ace 2 is a well-designed, basic starter tracker.
 It's recommended for children aged 6 up, and there are special Parent and Kid views, plus family challenges and virtual badges to be won.
 Its strap is smaller than even the Small size options with the other trackers, but we found the other Fitbits fit a child's wrist just as well.

-The cheapest Fitbit wristband is the Inspire, but this lacks some features of the more expensive Fitbits, such as an altimeter to measure floors climbed, multi-sport functions, heart rate, and GPS tracking.
-But casual users don't really need the heart-rate monitor or sports capabilities, and only the top-end Ionic actually boasts a built-in GPS anyway.
+The cheapest Fitbit wristband is the Inspire 2, but this lacks some features of the more expensive Fitbits, such as an altimeter to measure floors climbed and built-in GPS.
+But it is remarkably stuffed full of fitness functions for an entry-level device, and includes a heart-rate monitor so can measure your Cardio Fitness scores and Active Zone minutes, as well as insightful Sleep Stages recording.
 It can also be worn as a clip as well as a wristband, although the clip accessory costs an extra £19.99/$19.95.

-If you do jog, run or exercise in any way as well as walking we think that it's worth paying for the extra heart-rate-monitoring functionality you get with the Inspire HR, Charge 4, Versa Lite, Versa 2 andIonic - and soon the Sense, Versa 3 and Inspire 2.
-In fact, soon all the Fitbits except the Ace will include a heart-rate monitor.
+If you do jog, run or exercise in any way as well as walking we think that it's worth paying for the extra heart-rate-monitoring functionality you get with all the latest Fitbits, except the Ace 2.

 Monitoring heart rate can also be used if weight loss is one of your key goals.
-But if you're just interested in everyday exercise the Fitbit Inspire will suffice, and is an excellent tracker.
 The heart-rate function also gives you much more detailed Sleep analysis - see further on for more details of this increasingly important health metric.

-If you're looking for weight tracking, then check out our Fitbit Aria 2 review.
+If you're looking for weight tracking, then check out our Fitbit Aria Air review.
 These scales sync with the trackers to add measurements of your weight.

 Which Fitbit trackers have certain features?